Searching ...

 Johns Hopkins University Campus

 An incredible number of 56 universities and colleges make Maryland among the top states for educational attainment.
-And these schools include top-ranked choices, like John Hopkins University.
-The globally renowned college is a leader in medicine, business, and public research.
+And these schools are prized for their academic excellence.
+They include top-ranked national colleges like Johns Hopkins University in Baltimore.
+The globally renowned research school is a leader in medicine, business, and public health.

 Another choice is the widely respected University of Maryland at College Park.
 The second of the state’s nationally ranked colleges also cracks into the nation’s top 50.
 UM-College Park does have a reputation for its active student life, but its studies are equally rigorous.
 It has acclaimed education, engineering, and business programs.